johanneshiekkasaari/full-stack-assignment/README.md

 # Introduction

-This is a recruitment assignment for the full stack engineer position.
+This is the recruitment assignment for a full stack engineer position.
 We have created an empty frontend and backend project for you.
-You are expected to finish the tasks in this assigment and return the files along this repository either as a forked public github repository or a zipped file via email.
+You are expected to finish the tasks in this assigment and return a working local application along with this repository either as a forked public github repository or a zipped project via email.

+If you hit a wall on some task or you're just unable to finish it in time, you can still return whatever code you have with comments why you think it's not working and what would you do with better time.

+We expect the tasks to take 4-6h of time.

+# Installation

-The frontend server needs node (v18) installed and can be run with
+The frontend server is a Node project using typescript and React.
+It needs node (v18) installed and can be run with

 ```
 cd odin-ui